I’m offended by the smoke that has invaded our valley.

 The light becomes visible the moment it stops being trustworthy.

-The smoke will lift.
+Eventually, the smoke will lift.
 The ridgelines will sharpen.
-The light will return to white, and I will stop seeing it altogether.
+The light will return to white, and I will once again stop seeing it altogether.

 That’s the strange bargain.